kharyam/sy-security-example/README.md

 This will end up calling members/v1.
 Change the username/password to call members/v2.

-Also note that authorization is tested as well so both users must belong to the "manager" role in EAP.
+Also note that authorization is tested as well so both users must belong to the "manager" role in application-roles.properties.